Getting Started With CI/CD for Machine Learning Pipelines

 • training_config.yaml: Configuration for training notebook

-• scoring_config.yaml: Configuration for scoring notebook
+• inference_config.yaml: Configuration for inference notebook

 • notebooks/training_example.ipynb: training notebook used for this example